 MedSailors currently holds 3 types, namely…

-PREMIER: A classic cruiser featuring big sunbathing decks, swimming platforms and above deck dining area / PREMIER PLUS: Newer versions of the Premier range. / CATAMARAN: The ultimate in yachting life.
-It has larger deck space and living area with a touch of luxury.
+PREMIER: A classic cruiser featuring big sunbathing decks, swimming platforms, and above deck dining area / PREMIER PLUS: Newer versions of the Premier range. / CATAMARAN: The ultimate in yachting life.
+It has a larger deck space and living area with a touch of luxury.

 * * *